 The Global Read-only user setting should be disabled to enforce scoped reads for users with scoped roles.
-To disable this setting, make sure that the Read Only User setting under Access Management > Global Roles > Global Viewer is set to Off.
+To disable this setting, make sure that the Read Only User setting under Role-based Access > Global Roles > Global Viewer is set to Off.

-In PCE versions 20.1.0 and higher, the Global Read-only user setting is disabled by default.
+The Global Read-only user setting is disabled by default.

-On PCE versions upgraded from prior releases, this setting must be manually turned off for users to have reads restricted by scope.
-If this setting is se On, users with scoped roles will get global visibility by default.
+On PCE versions that are upgraded from prior releases, this setting must be manually turned off for users to have reads restricted by scope.
+If this setting is set to On, users with scoped roles will get global visibility by default.